Alphonse Gondzia: Political career

 Gondzia was born at Likombo in the Dongou District of Likouala Region, located in the far north of Congo-Brazzaville, around 1937.
 During the single-party rule of the Congolese Labour Party (PCT), Gondzia was elected to the PCT's 75-member Central Committee at its Third Ordinary Congress, held on 27–31 July 1984.
 As of 1990, he was a member of the PCT Secretariat, in charge of administration.
 He worked as Secretary-General of the Ministry of Territorial Administration during the 1990s.

 Later, Gondzia stood in the July 2002 Senate election as a PCT candidate in Likouala Region, and he was elected as a Senator.
 When the Senate began meeting, Gondzia was elected as President of the Senate's Laws and Administration Commission on 23 August 2002.
 He was additionally designated as the head of the Senate's Congo–China friendship group on 13 December 2004, and he was re-elected as President of the Laws, Administration, and Human Rights Commission on 11 October 2005.

 Gondzia held a Christmas dinner for 400 children in Dongou in December 2005; he also distributed rice and school supplies.
-He was a member of the PCT Political Bureau as of 2006; acting as a representative of the PCT, he visited China in June 2006 to attend a Communist Party of China seminar regarding development, aid, and other issues involving African nations.
+He was a member of the PCT Political Bureau as of 2006; acting as a representative of the PCT, he visited China in June 2006 to attend a Chinese Communist Party seminar regarding development, aid, and other issues involving African nations.
 On that occasion, he noted that China's investment in Congo was concentrated in infrastructure and he expressed hope that "there will be more investment in other fields".

 Together with many other parties, the PCT formed the Rally of the Presidential Majority (RMP), a grouping of parties supporting President Denis Sassou Nguesso, in December 2007.
 Gondzia then led a six-member RMP delegation to Cuvette-Ouest Department in February 2008 in order to oversee the establishment of the RMP's organizational structures in that department.